grimm-ak/HR-Dashboard/README.md

 2nd Major Analysis Project ft.
 Tableau

 This project presents an interactive HR Analytics Dashboard built using Tableau to analyze employee attrition patterns and workforce demographics.
-The dataset contains detailed employee-level data including department, job role, age, gender, satisfaction scores, and salary distribution.
+The dataset contains detailed employee-level data including department, job role, age, gender, satisfaction scores, and salary distribution which were further gone through process of data cleaning through Excel.

 Key highlights of the dashboard:
 * 📊 Executive KPIs: Displays overall employee count, attrition count, attrition rate, and average age in a single glance.